lupus78/feedtransmission/README.md

 easy_install feedparser
 ```

-You will need to run Tranmission and enable remote access.
+You will need to run Transmission and enable remote access.

 ## Usage